A series of free High School Chemistry Video Lessons.

 A reaction mechanism is a series of steps which allows complex reactions to proceed.
 Explained in terms of collision theory, it is unlikely for more than two particles to collide at the same time with the proper orientation, so reactions involving several reactants are actually composed of several simpler reactions happening in close succession.
 Often an a substance which is created in one step and used in the next, called an intermediate, is formed.

-This video goes through the process of chemical reactions, from the effective collisions to the pathway a reaction takes.
+Process of chemical reactions, from the effective collisions to the pathway a reaction takes

 Introduction to Reaction Mechanisms.
 Addition reaction to an alkene.